-Total acreage: 25.3 Disturbed acreage: 16.37 Existing structures: 0 Landscape topography: The existing site is approximately 25.3 acres of forested land.
-There is an existing gravel area near the center of the site, which depresses at a slopes ranging from 30% to 45%.
-There are existing 1:1 slopes to the south of the property.
-The majority of the site is moderately steep, with slopes ranging from 2% to 20%.
-The east side of the site has slopes ranging from 13% to 70%.
-The site generally slopes southwest.
+Total acreage: 5.64 Disturbed acreage: 5.34 Existing structures: 0 Landscape topography: The existing site is approximately 5.65 acres of forested land.
+The southern portion of the site is relatively flat while the northern portion has a number of sloped areas.
+A raised railroad grade runs from north to south along the site.
+Existing grades on site vary between about 2% and 50%.
 This site lies within Spanaway gravelly sandy loam, according to the USDA Web Soil survey.
-Drainage patterns: The site currently infiltrates, as it is undeveloped land.
-Existing Vegetation: The site is a grassy area with several trees throughout the site.
+Drainage patterns: The site currently infiltrates, as it is undeveloped land with pervious soils.
+Existing Vegetation: The site is grassy with numerous trees.
 Critical Areas (wetlands, streams, high erosion risk, steep or difficult to stabilize slopes): There are no known sensitive areas on this site, according to Pierce County PublicGIS.